falloutdurham/devopstest/README.md

     * Ensure that MySQL and the Rails application start up on boot
     * Ensure that pointing a browser to http://{{host}}/users/all displays a list of fake users that can be edited or deleted with no errors.

-4. Provide us with documentation and any necessary code to get from steps 1 to 3 on our test VM.
+Finally, you will need to provide us with the documentation and any necessary code to get from steps 1 to 3 on our test VM.
 Good luck!